public-transport/infrastructure/kubernetes/readme.md

 4. Open the file `kubernetes/apps/kustomization.yaml`, which contains a list of all deployed apps.
 Add your app's identifier there (e.g. `some-app`) below the `example-app`.
 5. If your app needs to use some secret environment variables, … *docs still TBD (for now, contact [@juliuste](https://github.com/juliuste) to help you in this case, we already have a system set up allowing you to upload secrets to git in an encrypted manner, docs will be added here later)*
 6. Create a PR with your changes.
 Your app should be deployed once that PR is merged.
-7. Create a `CNAME` record for your domain to `cluster.infra.public-transport.earth`.
-If you can't use a `CNAME` record, create an `A` record to `51.91.26.140` instead (IPv6 is tbd).
+7. Create a `CNAME` record for your domain to `tilia.cluster.infra.public-transport.earth`.
+If you can't use a `CNAME` record, create an `A` record to `128.140.25.180` and an `AAAA` record to `2a01:4f8:c011:5b7::1` instead.

 ### Updating existing apps

-As mentioned before, your app will be updated automatically as long as you publish docker images tagged in the aforementioned format.
-However, there might be times where you want to change some configuration here first instead of updating automatically.
-For these situations, the docker tags include versioning information, by default `v1_…`.
+As mentioned before, your app will be updated automatically as long as you publish docker images tagged in the format described above.
+However, there might be times when you want to change some configuration here first instead of updating your app automatically.
+For these situations, our docker tags include versioning information, by default `v1_…`.
 If you want to introduce a breaking change to your app, you can do so as follows:

 - Update your app's repository to tag docker images with `v2_…` instead of `v1_…`
 - Make any required changes to the infrastructure defined in this repo